martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 - #### Bottom-up Coding
 - Code up subroutines first to test and ensure they work properly before moving up a level

+### strupr design
+Start

+get char

+is null?
+(T/F)

+If not null, convert to uppercase using toupper

+save char

+increment string pointer

+iterate to is null until reach the end of the string

+End (string is null)

 ### strupr
 - R1 contains the address of ASCIIZ string